Portico Quartet: History

-Music style
+Musical style

 The group predominantly makes modern instrumental music.
-They are known for the use of the hang, a modern percussion instrument.
+They are known for the use of the Hang, a modern percussion instrument.
 Their main influences are jazz, ambient and electronic music.

 The band's first two albums are largely acoustic recordings, reflecting their origins as a live busking band.
 These are based around the hang, double bass and drums, with the saxophone playing the melody line.

 Mulvey's departure from the band in 2011 heralded a notable change in style.
 The group had already been exploring use of electronics, live samples and looping when touring their second album Isla in 2010.
 Without their main hang player, for their self-titled third studio album Portico Quartet the group turned to sampling the hang, as well as using a hybrid mix of electronic and acoustic drums, and electronically treated and looped bowed bass and saxophone lines.

 The Living Fields album featured another change in style, focused on experimental electronic pop music rather than instrumental compositions.
 Reflecting this, the group chose to release it under the name Portico rather than Portico Quartet, considering it to be a separate band.